mark-watson/haskell_book/manuscript/webgemini.md

         \</html>"
 ```

 The second part of function **main** defines the HTTP POST processing.
-When a user clicks the **submit** button on the web page This handler is called by the JavaScript embedded on the web page:
+When a user clicks the **submit** button on the web page.
+This handler is called by the JavaScript embedded on the web page:

 ```haskell{line-numbers: false}
     post "/chat" $ do